 About the Centre

-Centre Director Associate Professor Sharyn Davies is recognised internationally as an expert in the field of Indonesian Studies and for her contributions on policing in Indonesia, police corruption, social media, surveillance, gender and sexuality.
-Associate Professor Davies is invaluable in advancing the University’s strong engagement with Indonesia.
+Centre Director Associate Professor Sharyn Davies joined Monash Arts in 2020.
+Associate Professor Davies is recognised internationally as an expert in the field of Indonesian Studies and for her contributions on policing in Indonesia, police corruption, social media, surveillance, gender and sexuality.
+Associate Professor Davies advances the University’s strong engagement with Indonesia.

 Named for Herb Feith, a Monash scholar and engaged activist who led international research on Indonesian politics, the Centre continues our proud connection to his legacy of positive collaboration, and critical and non-violent approaches to conflict resolution and human rights.
 Herb Feith was a formidable leader in the development of Indonesian Studies in Australia and bringing the two countries together, inspiring generations to follow in his footsteps of activism and fighting for what is right.
 Read more about Herb Feith.